x

 Bleed simply means that a design element (i.e. an image or color) extends past the edge of the sheet of paper or trim/cut line.
 If a printed item has a white border on an outside edge, it means those edges do not bleed.

-If your printed project has bleed, setup your document or file so that all elements that bleed extend ⅛ an inch beyond the trim line.
+If your printed project has bleed, set up your document or file so that all elements that bleed extend ⅛ an inch beyond the trim line.

 Are there any common problems with submitted files I should know about?